 11. Agios Georgios, charming town on the southwest coast

 Moving to the southwest coast of the island, we come to a location called Agios Georgios, not to be confused with the town of the same name in the north.
 This is a destination that is really only known for one thing, which is the incredible beaches the region has to offer.

 Sandwiched between the ocean and Lake Korission, you will find Issos Beach and Halikounas Beach.
 These are two of the most stunning and famous beaches on the island.
 With sprawling golden sands, they feature a diverse mix of chilled-out, relaxing sections, as well as more tourist focussed areas, featuring bars, vendors, and water sports.

 In the other direction along the coast, you also have Lakkiess Beach and Paralia Agios Georgios.
 While not quite as famous, they are still incredibly well known, and offer an alternative on any day you find the other beaches too overcrowded or are simply in need of a change of scenery.

-As you would expect from such an area, it is well serviced in one of the many bars, restaurants and shops, so there is no worrying about sacrificing convenience for location, as you have a wide range of choice when it comes to how you spend your evenings as well.
+As you would expect from such an area, it is well serviced in one of the many bars, restaurants, and shops, so there is no worrying about sacrificing convenience for location, as you have a wide range of choices when it comes to how you spend your evenings as well.

-That makes it the great choice for anyone who is coming to the island looking for a party, but perhaps doesn’t have the funds to go all out in Kavos or would simply like a similar experience but with a few less people and a little more control.
+That makes it a great choice for anyone who is coming to the island looking for a party, but perhaps doesn’t have the funds to go all out in Kavos or would simply like a similar experience but with a few fewer people and a little more control.

 Its location is also a fantastic selling point, as it is located between two larger towns, in Gouvia and Ipsos, as well as being only a short way from Corfu Town.
 This means that even though the majority of the trip may be spent raving in clubs or having fun on the beach, the option to take in a little bit of culture is still there if you choose to explore it.